Women's Twenty20 International

-Women's Twenty20 International (WT20I) is the shortest form of women's international cricket.
-A women's Twenty20 International is a 20 overs-per-side cricket match between two of the International Cricket Council (ICC) members.
-The first Twenty20 International match was held in August 2004 between England and New Zealand, six months before the first Twenty20 International match was played between two men's teams.
-The ICC Women's World Twenty20, the highest-level event in the format, was first held in 2009.
+Women's Twenty20 international (WT20I) is the shortest form of women's international cricket.
+A women's Twenty20 international is a 20 overs-per-side cricket match between two of the International Cricket Council (ICC) members.
+The very first Twenty20 International match was played on 5 August 2004 between England and New Zealand at Hove, six months before the first Twenty20 International match was played between two men's teams.
+The Women's T20 World Cup, the highest-level event in the format, was first held in 2009.

-In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members.
+In April 2018, the ICC granted full women's Twenty20 international (WT20I) status to all its members.
 Therefore, all Twenty20 matches played between two international sides after 1 July 2018 will be a full WT20I.
 A month after the conclusion of the 2018 Women's Twenty20 Asia Cup, which took place in June 2018, the ICC retrospectively gave all the fixtures in the tournament full WT20I status.
 On 22 November 2021, in the 2021 ICC Women's T20 World Cup Asia Qualifier tournament, the match between Hong Kong and Nepal was the 1,000th WT20I to be played.

-The ICC has announced a new tournament starting in 2027 and called the ICC Women's T20 Champions Cup.

 Involved nations

-In April 2018, the ICC granted full Women's Twenty20 International (WT20I) status to all its members from 1 July 2018.
+The ICC granted Women's Twenty20 International (WT20I) status to all its members from 1 July 2018.
+As of April 2025, 93 nations have played WT20Is.

-The full list of teams who have played full Women's Twenty20 International matches is as follows (correct to 21 December 2022):
+The full list of teams who have played full WT20I matches, with the date of their first match, is as follows: